 Larmer Tree Festival

-If you need a break from the music, you can always make your way to The Village, which features a Global Bazaar, and stalls selling CDs and T-shirts.
+Larmer also offers more than 70 free workshops, shows and activities for the under-10s.
+With eleven acres of magical garden to explore and a huge adventure playground, you can be sure your kids will be kept busy and entertained.
+Indeed even if you need a break from the music, you can always make your way to The Village, which features a Global Bazaar, and stalls selling CDs and T-shirts.
 Or you could simply lie back and relax in Lostwood, an enchanted tree-shaded glade, where you will be treated to a full programme of entertainment, talks, story-telling and poetry.